 Where to stay

-Our main reasons for stopping overnight at Rochester was to break the journey between Kerang and Albury, and to see the silo artworks, of which I had heard much about.
-The river walk was a very pleasant added bonus.
-As was our food experience.
-In all, we came away feeling very satisfied with our visit to Rochester.
+Our main reasons for stopping overnight at Rochester were to break the journey between Kerang and Albury and see the silo artworks I had heard much about.
+The river walk was an enjoyable bonus, as was our food experience.
+In all, we came away feeling delighted with our visit to Rochester.

 Editor’s Note: This blog post was originally published in July 2019 and has been updated for accuracy and comprehensiveness.

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
 Unless specifically stated, all photos are my own and remain the copyright © of Just Me Travel.